GoogleCloudPlatform/migrate-to-containers/examples/README.md

 # Migrate to Containers integrations

-There are many integrations with other GCP/GKE/Anthos components which are common for many migrated workloads.
-This will be a collection of such comon patterns and allow you to quickly configure such integrations.
+There are many integrations with other GCP/GKE components which are common for many migrated workloads.
+This is a collection of such common patterns and allows you to quickly configure such integrations.

 ## Table of Contents
 * [Cloud SQL Auth Proxy](./cloudsql-proxy) - Connecting your migrated workload to [Cloud SQL](https://cloud.google.com/sql) using the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy)